ResearchComputing/Documentation/Loading-Modules.md

 ## The module command

-**Modules should only ever be loaded in job scripts, interactive jobs, or on compile nodes and should never be loaded directly on a login node.** The login node will restrict loading of modules, so you won't be able to access software unless you do so through a job or a compile node.
+**_Modules should only ever be loaded in job scripts, interactive jobs, or on compile nodes and should never be loaded directly onto a login node._** The login node will restrict loading of modules, so you won't be able to access software unless you do so through a job or a compile node.

 To see what modules are available to load, ssh into a compile node and type:
 ```
 module avail
 ```
-This will return a list of modules available to load into the environment. **Please note if you run this command on a login node you will not receive a full list of modules present on the system.**
+This will return a list of modules available to load into the environment. **_Please note if you run this command on a login node you will not receive a full list of modules present on the system._**

-To load your modules into the environment type:
+To load your chosen modules into the environment type:
 ```bash
 module load some_module

 # example: "module load python"
 ```

-You can specify version by appending a `/` with the version number:
+You can specify the version of the software by appending a `/` with the version number:
 ```bash
 module load some_module/version